 Whatever method you choose wipe the slow cooker base well so that there is no soap or cleaning residue left behind.
 It is a good idea to polish the metal pot with a soft microfiber cloth to keep it looking new.

-Related Read: Can you put a Crock-Pot or slow cooker in the dishwasher
+What parts of a slow cooker, if any can go in a dishwasher?
+Find out in this article Can you put a Crock-Pot or slow cooker in the dishwasher

 How to Prevent Food From Burning While Using a Crock Pot

 Preventing burnt food is easier than cleaning it up.
 You need to understand that slow cookers cook food with excess moisture.
 So there must be enough liquid in the pot to generate steam and not scorch ingredients onto the crock pot insert while cooking.